Print Cost is based on the total number of colours in the design and the total quantity of prints.

 For more information, please review our blog post – What is a Halftone in Screen Printing?

 Inks can be mixed to closely simulate swatches from the Pantone Matching System.
-We keep a copy of both the Solid Coated and Solid Uncoated guides in our studio.
+We keep a copy of both the Solid Coated and Solid Uncoated guides in our studio for different types of ink.

 Once printed, the main type of inks we use are similar swatches from the Solid Coated book.
 The inks are slightly glossy and reflect a bit of light, so it’s not possible to simulate Solid Uncoated swatches with our current ink process.